 HART, a Phase 2b trial, tested the effectiveness and safety of three doses of Huntexil (20, 45 and 90 mg) given daily for 12 weeks compared to placebo.
 It included a total of 227 patients with Huntington’s disease.
 Investigators evaluated changes in the patient’s motor function from the start of the study to week 12.
 The results showed that although Huntexil was well-tolerated by patients, it failed to improve the symptoms of the disease associated with movement.

-MermaiHD was a Phase 3 trial involving 437 patients randomly assigned to receive Huntexil, at 45 mg or 90 mg, or placebo, once a day for 26 weeks.
-Huntexil was well-tolerated up to the 90 milligrams per day dose, but as in the HART study, it failed to improve patients’ movement symptoms compared to placebo.
+MermaiHD was a Phase 3 trial involving 437 patients randomly assigned to either receive Huntexil, at 45 mg or 90 mg, or placebo, once a day for 26 weeks.
+Huntexil was well-tolerated up to a dose of 90 mg per day.
+However, as in the HART study, it failed to improve patients’ movement symptoms compared to placebo.

-PRIDE-HD was a 52-week trial of Huntexil twice daily versus placebo that aimed to measure improvements in motor function and effects on disease progression.
-This study included multiple doses of Huntexil, including higher doses than used in previous studies (45, 67.5, 90, and 112.5 mg).
+A Phase 2 clinical trial called PRIDE-HD (NCT02006472) evaluated the safety and effectiveness of Huntexil in treating Huntington’s disease patients.
+It was a 52-week trial of Huntexil twice daily versus placebo that aimed to measure improvements in motor function and effects on disease progression.
+It included multiple doses of Huntexil, including higher doses than used in previous studies (45, 67.5, 90, and 112.5 mg).
 Results presented at the 69th Annual Meeting of the American Academy of Neurology (AAN) in April 2017 showed that Huntexil did not improve patients’ motor function at week 26 compared to placebo.
 However, it was found to possibly slow disease progression, as measured by total functional capacity (TFC).
-(TFC is a rating scale used to assess a person’s capacity to work, perform domestic and self-care tasks, and handle finances).
+TFC is a rating scale used to assess a person’s capacity to work, perform domestic and self-care tasks, and handle finances.
 No major adverse side effects were reported during the trial, confirming the safety and tolerability of the treatment.

-An exploratory analysis of Huntexil’s effectiveness based on TFC was also presented at the same meeting, which included data from a Phase 2 open-label extension study, called OPEN-HART (NCT01306929), in patients who had completed the HART and PRIDE trials.
-Results suggested a slower decline of functional capacity in Huntexil-treated patients, consistent with PRIDE-HD study findings.
+An exploratory analysis of Huntexil’s effectiveness based on TFC also was presented at the same meeting, which included data from a Phase 2 open-label extension study, called OPEN-HART (NCT01306929), in patients who had completed the HART and PRIDE trials.
+Results suggested a slower decline of functional capacity in Huntexil-treated patients, consistent with the findings of the PRIDE-HD study.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.